Federal Criminal Defense Attorney in Raleigh

-Federal charges mean the defendant fight for his freedom from the U.S. Government, with its vast resources for investigating and prosecuting criminal offenses.
+Federal charges mean the defendant fights for his freedom from the U.S. Government, with its vast resources for investigating and prosecuting criminal offenses.
 Any person under investigation by a federal agency or accused in a U.S. District Court faces the potential of a long federal prison sentence—in some cases, with a mandatory minimum number of years.

 If you face federal prosecution, you need a defense attorney with federal court experience.